shivamp08/theshoppies/README.md

 Demo: https://shopifyawards.netlify.app/

 Webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
-When they've selected 5 nominees they should be notified they're finished.
+Users can select up to 5 nominess and are notified they're finished.

 ## Motivation